melio-engineering/cfn-early-resolve-macro/README.md

 ==================

 Performs an "early resolve" instead of the built-in dynamic `resolve`.
 It runs on the template compilation and replaces the relevant values.
-Skip to [early resolve vs dynamic resolve](#difference-from-current-dynamic-resolve)
+Skip to [early resolve vs dynamic resolve](#difference-from-current-dynamic-resolve) to read more.

 Usage
 -----